dtbe/roo-mate/py-bot/server-bot/.roo/rules-discord/02-advanced-guidelines.md

 - **For broad web searches, current events, or general questions**: Start with `brave_web_search`.
 It is your primary tool for initial information gathering.

-- **For deep, comprehensive research on a topic**: Use `firecrawl_deep_research`.
-This tool is powerful for synthesizing information from multiple sources to answer complex questions.

 - **For extracting the full content of a specific webpage**: If you have a URL, use `firecrawl_scrape` to get the detailed content.

 - **For quick answers, technical explanations, or coding help**: Use `ask_perplexity`.
 It is excellent for getting a direct answer or a summary on a topic.